-- · Be sure the glass is completely cool.
+- Be sure the glass is completely cool.

 - Clean the glass with water or a cleaner made especially for this purpose.
 Do not use abrasive cleaners.
 Use cleaning agents sparingly and be sure to keep them off the outer surfaces of the stove.

-- · Rinse the glass thoroughly.
+- Rinse the glass thoroughly.

 - Dry the glass completely.

-→ Adjusting Theromstat Control
+Adjusting Theromstat Control

-The thermostat control should be adjusted properly from the factory, if a minor adjustment needs to take place, you will need a flat head screwdriver and a pair of pliers.
+The thermostat control is adjusted at the factory and should not be modified.
+In the unlikely event that adjustment is required, you will need a flathead screw driver and a pair of pliers.
 Locate the primary cover on the lower back portion of the stove (Figure 42).
 With pliers, bend the tabs to the straight position and use the flat head screw driver to pry the bracket out far enough to remove the cover.
 Once the cover is off, loosen the thumb screw with the primary handle in the closed position.
 Adjust the steel cable by either pulling slack out of the cable or allowing more in.
 Tighten the thumb screw and test the primary control by turning the handle to the open position and checking the position of the flap.
 There should not be any delay between the handle and the flap.
 Always ensure the flap will close completely.